muratk5n/thirdwave/en/mbl/2024/week12.md

 "@danhulton@hachyderm.io

 ..
-You CAN get filthy stinking rich from conning people about prime number apes, though.
+You CAN get filthy stinking rich from conning people about prime number apes...
 And if you owned a vast collection of media companies and prioritized getting filthy stinking rich (but I repeat myself), which would you demand your staff write about?"

 ---